 In short, the best way to get from Bangkok to Siem Reap really depends on your travel budget.
 Below we have summarized all of the best transportation options between Bangkok and Siem Reap so you can decide which method is best for you!

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 Cambodia Visa-on-Arrival vs. eVisa

-Citizens of all but 10 countries can get a 30-day single-entry visa-on-arrival when they reach Cambodia.
-The process is simple and straightforward – in fact, all you’ll need is $30 US and a passport that is valid for 6 months.
+Citizens of all but 10 countries can get a 30-day single-entry visa on arrival when they reach Cambodia.
+The process is simple and straightforward – in fact, all you’ll need is $30 US and a passport that is valid for six months.

 Unfortunately, corruption is quite common in Cambodia and there are incidents of travelers being overcharged for their visa-on-arrival.
-The best way to avoid this is to have exact change and if the immigration officer asks you to pay more or for a tip just play dumb until they give up and waive you through.
+The best way to avoid this is to have exact change.
+If the immigration officer asks you to pay more or for a tip, play dumb until they give up and waive you through.

 Note: If you’re a citizen of one of the following Southeast Asian countries you won’t need a visa to enter Cambodia: Laos, Malaysia, Philippines, Singapore, Vietnam, Thailand, Indonesia, Brunei, and Myanmar.